Walkthroughs / Balatro / How to Beat Boss Blinds Consistently

 • If your main line still works, stay on plan and protect your economy.

-• If the rule directly counters your core hand, switch to your backup scoring pattern for that round and aim for a safe clear instead of a perfect one.
+• If the rule directly shuts down your core hand, switch to a backup scoring pattern for that round and aim for a safe clear, not a perfect one.

 Prep in the shop before you start the boss

 Shop for answers, not just bigger numbers.
-Prioritize flexibility: a Joker that helps more than one scoring line, a Planet card that levels the hand you actually play most, or Tarot and Spectral tools that improve consistency.
-Reroll with a cap so you do not burn your whole bank chasing one perfect counter.
+Prioritize flexibility: a Joker that supports more than one scoring line, a Planet card that levels the hand you actually play most, or Tarot and Spectral tools that make your deck more consistent.
+Set a limit on rerolls so you do not burn your whole bank chasing one perfect counter.

-During the round, use resources early and deliberately.
+During the round, use resources early and on purpose.
 A discard is often strongest before your hand gets awkward, especially against bosses that draw cards face down, debuff part of your deck, or make filtering harder.
-On White Stake, the reward money is $3 for Small Blind, $4 for Big Blind, $5 for a regular Boss Blind, and $8 for a finisher boss.
-Even so, the real priority is surviving the ante.
+The goal is not to beat the boss cleanly.
+The goal is to clear the ante without wrecking your economy or losing the run.

 Ask for help in the comments below!